Home

 Military Saves

 Chaplain (Major) Sarah Shirley, the driving force behind Military SavesThe non-profit program Military Saves is designed to promote saving rather than over-spending among military families.
-Members are encouraged to build wealth rather than debt, and are offered a number of tools to help them get out from under the burden of debt.
+Members are encouraged to build wealth rather than debt, and are offered a number of tools to help them deal with their military financial issues and get out of debt.

 It is the brainchild of Chaplain (Major) Sarah Shirley, who has been the driving force behind Military Saves since its DoD-wide launch in 2007.